 If you find yourself looking for new ways to expand your podcast, creating a website is a great step.
-It provides your podcast and listeners with many benefits such as extra content, detailed analytics, and monetization opportunities.
+It provides your podcast and listeners with many benefits such as extra content and personal touches.

 Keep reading to learn about seven strong reasons why your podcast needs a website.